 Whether the backcountry beckons to you every weekend, or an annual camping trip with friends and family is more your pace, you want to make sure your tent stands up for the long haul by taking proper care of it.
-Here are 6 simple tips for treating your tent right.
+Here are 6 simple tent care tips for making your tent last longer.

 1. Never store your tent wet